msnodeve/rlottie.github.io/README.md

 We aimed to communicate more efficiently between designers and developers.

-If you watch the beautiful animation provieded by rlottie.github.io, you can reduce boredom and communicate comfortably.
+If you watch the beautiful animation provieded by Prettie, you can reduce boredom and communicate comfortably.

 Here is sample of the power of Prettie.